chenzyadb/CuJankDetector/README.md

 # CuJankDetector
 Hook surfaceflinger to detect jank.
-- Support Android 12-13 arm64 decices.
+- Support Android 12-13 arm64 devices.
 - Provide magisk module and easy to use.

 ### Build